Leo-rojo/iQoE_Dataset_and_Code/readme.md

 xgboost==1.6.2
 itu-p1203==1.8.3
 ```
-### L model
-For running baseline L model it needs to be installed following https://github.com/TranHuyen1191/BiQPS.

-### FFmpeg
-For running experiments that involve creation of videos and calculation of relative IFs like PSNR, SSIM, VMAF FFmpeg need to be installed: https://ffmpeg.org/download.html we used the builded version in https://www.gyan.dev/ffmpeg/builds/.

-### QP values
-For calculation of QP values we used ffmpeg-debug-qp (https://github.com/slhck/ffmpeg-debug-qp).

 ### Terminology
 We use the terms 'user' and 'rater' interchangeably in the names of folders, filenames, and textual documents.